SQream/sqream_docs/ai_ml/apache_iceberg_sqream_integration.rst

 Connectivity and Read-Only Querying
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The initial focus is on connecting SQream to an external Iceberg Catalog and querying existing tables.
+The initial focus is on connecting SQream to an external Iceberg REST Catalog and querying existing tables.

 1. **Create a Catalog Integration**